 Family travel – Cameron Wears from the website Traveling Canucks.
-Him and his wife, Nicole, travel the world with their two little kids.
-They are two of my favorite family travel bloggers and they are going to share the secrets to traveling with a family on a budget.
+He and his wife, Nicole, travel the world with their two little kids.
+They are two of my favorite family travel bloggers, and they’re going to share the secrets to traveling with a family on a budget.
 They’ve been featured in The Huffington Post, National Geographic, The Vancouver Sun, Lonely Planet, and more.

-They will each be publishing a monthly column on the site starting in September!
-Dave will be writing on the first Tuesday of the month, Kristin on the 2nd Wednesday, and Cameron on the 3rd Friday!
+They’ll each be publishing a monthly column on the site starting in September!
+Dave will be writing on the first Tuesday of the month, Kristin on the second Wednesday, and Cameron on the third Friday.

 This is a huge change.
 While I’ve had guest posts in the past, I’ve never had regular columnists, and I’m looking forward to having them involved with the site.
-In addition to writing and responding to comments, they will also be active helping people out in the forums!
+In addition to writing and responding to comments, they’ll also be active helping people out in the forums!

-The fundamental design of this website will remain the same, but you may have already noticed a few changes I’ve made to make it easier to find content (because there is a lot of it!).
+The fundamental design of this website will remain the same, but you may have already noticed a few changes I’ve made to make it easier to find content (because there’s a lot of it!).